exercism/development-environment/README.md

+**NOTE: This repository is part of Exercism v3 (launch target Q1 2021).
+It is not applicable for the current version of Exercism.**

+---

-# Exercism v3 Local Environment
+# Exercism Local Environment

 Hello! 👋